Answer : Not all by itself, for sure! related (see gaming hints) or why 250w power supples are near useless.

 Here is the correct minimum solution that always works here.
 700 to 750watts, the price range is $50 to $80...
 The very powerful 12vdc here is what matters.
 I've run 5 years crash free at 700w.
 (Mine is 28a times 2)

 A Thermaltake PSU 700w or more is also a good deal.
-Make sure the amps are good, some makers of PSU lie about the watts, read the label first.
+Make sure the amps are good, some makers of PSU lie about the watts (sold as no name PSU from China direct), read the label first.

-I see endless posts by folks saying bad things about as PC, Windows, and many things, all the while violating the book on the GPU card, they can't read or can not understand, AMPS matter.
+I see endless posts by folks saying bad things about a PC, Windows, and many things, all the while violating the GPU card manual spec., they can't read or can not understand, that AMPS matter.

-Adding a GFX card to a PC with 250watt PSU, is just silly, It is a wasted effort and endless grief watching said PC crash endlessly, or even go DEAD.
+Adding a GFX card to a PC with 250watt PSU, is just silly, It is a wasted effort and endless grief watching said PC crash endlessly BSOD's , or even goes DEAD.

 What matters most is the 12vdc rail .
 The yellow wires are all 12vdc, UP to 4 go to a single PSU regulator inside.
 My PSU has run crash free for 5 year now.
 Not one hickup. (not just 1 PC)

 if you use a proper PSU, the GPU will NOT CRASH (99% crash free, 1% are bad games,not updated) no lint packing up GPU nor CPU fans ,nor heatsinks, clean them.

 Is this your PCU? and the fan stalled and packed in filth, (all PSU do this, if not cleaned every year)